Igigog/anomaly-modding-book/src/modding-tools-and-resources/modding-tools/modding-tools.md

 - [ObjectParamsCopier](https://sharedby.blomp.com/BJRQn8) -  Allows you to quickly copy surface settings with the same name from one object file to another

 - [OgfRefEditor](https://sharedby.blomp.com/XAwocF) - Editor of the list of OMFs connected to the model.
 It is intended primarily for changing the list of OMFs used in hand models, for this purpose it is possible to apply the OMF list to all OGFs in the selected folder

-- [BumpGenerator](https://sharedby.blomp.com/MT4WEx) - Intended for DXT compression of bumps together with simultaneous generation of bump#maps (the purpose of which is to correct errors introduced by compression).
-It works similarly to a similar function in KFK.
-As input textures, both standard ("blue") bump textures and bump textures used directly in the game with rearranged channels are supported.

 - [StalkerWeaponToolKit](https://disk.yandex.ru/d/x3771W3btrwtFw) - Tool for working with weapons